How to Ask Your Boss for a Promotion

 7 Tips on how to ask for a promotion

-You’ve now established that you’re ready to ask for a promotion.
-How exactly do you do that in a professional and polite manner?
+You’ve now established that you’re ready to ask your boss for a promotion.
+But how do you do that professionally and politely?

 Let’s go over some tips that will help you prepare for your upcoming conversation about a promotion.